Remon128/EduGaming/README.md

 ### 4. Models                                                                                                                           Those are models that represent json data to store data from parsing in it

 * EssentialClass  : is class that have all essential variables to store data in it and main methods  in the app with functionalities

+* Comment

+  * Comment

+  * CommentActivity

+  * CommentFragment

+  * CommentRecyclerViewAdapter

+* Course

+  * CourseRecyclerViewAdapter

+  * CourseFragment

+  * UpdateCourseActivity

+  * CreateCourseActivity

+* Game

+  * GameFragment

+  * CreateGameActivity

+  * GameActivity

+  * GameRecyclerViewAdapter

+* model

+  * Course

+  * Game

+  * Student

+  * User

+  * Teacher

+* Question

+  * CreateQuestionActivity

+  * CreateQuestionFragment

+  * Question

+  * MCQ

+  * QuestionActivity

+  * QuestionFragment

+  * QuestionRecyclerViewAdapter

+  * TrueFalseQuestion

+* Score

+  * ScoreActivity

-* DetailsActivity
+* User
   * MainActivity

-* MovieAdapter

-* TrailerAdapter

-* ReviewAdapter

-* DBTrable
+  * SignupActivity

-* FetchReviews
+  * StudentActivity

-* MovieDBHandler
+  * StudentUser

-* FetchTrailer
+  * TeacherActivity

-* MainFragment
+  * TeacherUser

-* DetailsFragment
+  * UserFactory

 ### 5. Built With

 * Retrofit - for consuming the api from openweathermap